fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"This is really good.
 What is this?"_ he asked

-_"My personal rendition of a classic mocktail, a drink without alcohol, called_ Shirley Temple. _Coke, dark cocoa, sugar, a hint of vanilla and some iced coffee.
-I call it_ Wednesday Addams."
+_"My personal rendition of a classic mocktail called_ Shirley Temple. _Coke, some iced coffee, dark cocoa, sugar, a hint of vanilla.
+I call it_ Wednesday Addams." she said smiling

 Jiminy took other big gulp and finished the mocktail